AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ### Rates

-The following functions consume generative actions.
+The following functions consume generative actions at the specified rate.

 | Function                 | Generative actions rate |
 | -----------------------  | ------------------ |